 Gokyo Trek is a most attractive and beautiful trek with admiring the turquoise lake, secluded valley and the pinnacles of soaring embedded peaks.
 The enjoyable, exciting adventure on high and picturesque Khumbu valley, within Mt.
 Everest region with splendid vistas, mesmerizes you in our marvelous Gokyo Lake Trek.

-The trek is a wonderful combination of fascinating Sherpa Buddhist culture and trekking within the high mid-East Himalaya around world highest area of gorgeous Khumbu and Everest region.
-A marvelous journey on Gokyo Lake Trek always offers Everest Panorama view wherever Pristine Nepal guide can show you the wonders of Himalaya.
-Gokyo Lakes trek is a spectacular trek to be considered.
-As this trek has everything, a challenging trail, spectacular emerald Gokyo lakes, and reflections of towering peaks on its waters, massive glaciers, high passes and the Mount Everest Base Camp.
+The trek is a wonderful combination of fascinating Sherpa Buddhist culture and trekking within the high mid-East Himalaya around the world highest area of gorgeous Khumbu and Everest region.
+A marvelous journey on Gokyo Lake Trek always offers Everest Panorama view.
+As this trek has everything, a challenging trail, spectacular emerald Gokyo lakes, and reflections of towering peaks on its waters, and massive glaciers.

 Gokyo Lake Trek is a perfect combination, on the best scenic areas of Khumbu valley, where sceneries of beautiful mountains that never cease from the beginning to an end of the journey.